Join Our Team!

 Who we are?

-Valued Lives is a values-driven, peer-led community organisation enabling vulnerable people to live valued lives in local communities.
+Valued Lives is a values-driven, peer-led community organisation enabling people to live valued lives in local communities.

 Our Board’s membership is made from individuals and families who either use our supports and services or support our vision and values.

-With a strong commitment to promoting social inclusion and empowering vulnerable people to have real choice, real control and a genuine voice in the design, planning and delivery of their own supports and services, Valued Lives, established in 2013, continues to grow and develop.
+With a strong commitment to promoting social inclusion and empowering people to have real choice, real control and a genuine voice in the design, planning and delivery of their own supports and services, Valued Lives, established in 2013, continues to grow and develop.

 What we look for in Valued Lives’ team members